 But then again, to be fair, considering how much you spend getting the Seiko Turtle with the improvements in other quarters, the price is fair.
 So, the crystal is just one of those trade-offs you’d expect.

-The problems of this crystal is, first, that it gets smudged quite easily.
-You’re going to have to wipe the face of the watch constantly which isn’t something anyone would enjoy.
+The problems of this crystal are, first, it gets smudged quite easily.
+You’re going to have to wipe the face of the watch constantly.
+This isn’t something anyone would enjoy.

-Besides that, the Hardlex crystal scratches a little easily as well.
+Secondly, the Hardlex crystal scratches easily as well.

-The crowns on these watches are large but they also come with crown guards on both sides which make the crowns look less intimidating.
+The crowns on these watches are large but they also come with crown guards on both sides.
+This makes the crowns look less intimidating.
 We also like the flow of the crown guards and how they fit with the crowns.
-It gives the watch a polished look even though it’s a tool watch.
+It gives the watch a polished look, even though it’s a tool watch.

 For the sake of a firm grip, the crown comes with fine teeth on the edges.
 This makes it easier to set the time.

-Setting the time requires that you pull the crown full out and then move it intuitively to set the time.
+To set the time in both watches, it requires that you pull the crown full out and then move it intuitively to set the time.
 As for the date and time, move the crown half out and rotate clockwise for the date and counterclockwise for the day.

-Both bezels come made of stainless steel with a ribbed and polished surface which really brings out the beauty of these bezels.
+The bezels of both Seiko Turtle and SKX come made of stainless steel with a ribbed and polished surface.
+This helps bring out the beauty of these bezels.

-What really grabs your attention when you look at these bezels though is the paint on the bezel.
+What grabs your attention when you look at these bezels though is the paint on them.
 All the bezels have paints that glow in the dark, including the markers as well.
 This is important because this is a watch with which you’d be diving.